Ceres-Blockchain-Solutions/pont-network-observer-frontend/README.md

 # Pont Network Observer Frontend

-This repository contains the code for the Pont Network Observer frontend, providing a user interface for observing stations to request access to data, view data, and verify its integrity.
+This repository contains the code for the Pont Network Observer frontend, which provides a user interface for stations to request access to data, view data, and verify its integrity.
 <br/>

 ## Request Access to Data